 On some systems, particularly if you have multiple versions installed, to define environment variables and the casapy alias, you will need to run one of the casainit shell scripts.
 The location of the startup scripts for CASA will depend upon where you installed CASA on your system.
-For a default installation this will likely be in /usr/bin.
-Sometimes, you will have multiple versions (for example, various released versions).
-For example at the NRAO AOC, the "stable build" is in /home/casa.
+For a default installation this will likely be in /usr/lib/casapy/.
+For example, at the NRAO AOC, the current release is executed as and uses the pathname to